How to Select a Castor?

 3. Soft Wheels such as Black Rubber Castors, offer more resistance/grip, and are therefore better for hard surfaces (such as concrete floors & castors for warehouse equipment).
 They also offer some protection to the floors surface and are considered Low Noise.
 Black Rubber Castors are generally used for light & medium weight equipment, whereas Polyurethane castors, which are hard but flexible, can be used for lightweight to heavy duty equipment.
 Hard Wheels such as our Nylon Castors & Black polypropylene Castors are suitable for both Hard surfaces & Soft Surfaces.
 They offer low resistance/grip making them easy to move.
 Black Plastic (Polypropylene) castors are low cost, where as Nylon castors are used where longevity of life is required.

-Black Rubber Castors - Good Grip & Control, Good Floor Protection & Low Noise, ideal for hard surfaces
+Black Rubber Castors - Good Grip & Control, Good Floor Protection & Low Noise, Heavy Duty and ideal for hard surfaces and uneven floors

-Polyurethane Castors - Good Appearance, Good Grip & Control, Reasonable Floor Protection, Low Noise, Heavy Duty & Long Life, ideal for hard surfaces
+Polyurethane Castors - Good Appearance, Good Grip & Control, Reasonable Floor Protection, Low Noise, & Long Life, ideal for hard surfaces

 Polypropylene Castors - Ease of movement, suitable for hard & soft surfaces (such as carpet), Low Cost.